Last Updated on February 7, 2023 by Matt

 Big parts of the population are not yet aware of the proper way to dispose of batteries.
 That is one of the real problems we need to address.

-We produce the power for electric scooters in different ways.
-No matter which way we do it, an electric scooter will still be cleaner than any fossil fuel vehicle.
+We produce power for electric scooters in different ways.
+No matter how we do it, an electric scooter will still be cleaner than any fossil fuel vehicle.

 Ultimately, the cleaner we obtain the electricity, the cleaner the usage of electric scooters will be.